-bose one of the tasks appropriate for your age group. ars 5 and 6 (age 9-11) You are packing your suitcase for a hiking trip in the Alps.
+Choose one of the tasks appropriate for your age group.

+Years 5 and 6 (age 9-11)

+- 1. You are packing your suitcase for a hiking trip in the Alps.
 Draw the 12 most important items to take on your trip and label them.
-(1 side of A4).
-2. Find an animal, a flower and a tree that live in the Alps and draw or paint them.
+(1 side of A4). - 2.
+Find an animal, a flower and a tree that live in the Alps and draw or paint them.
 Give each one 4 labels.
+(1 side of A4). - 3.
+Design your own "Schlitten" and draw yourself racing down the mountains to the valley.
+Include 10-12 labels in your picture.
 (1 side of A4).

-3. Design your own "Schlitten" and draw yourself racing down the mountains to the valley.
-0. Include 10-12 labels in your picture.
-(1 side of A4).
-Ye ars 7 to 9 (age 11-14) 1.
-The "Raurakel" (Austria), "Dahu" (Switzerland) or "Wolpertinger" (Germany) are mythical creatures that live in the alpine regions (according to legend!).
+Years 7 to 9 (age 11-14)

+- 1. The "Raurakel" (Austria), "Dahu" (Switzerland) or "Wolpertinger" (Germany) are mythical creatures that live in the alpine regions (according to legend!).
 There are many different descriptions of these creatures.
-They are generally the size of a small mammal and have a body with various animal parts - for example wings, antlers, a tail, or fangs.
+They are generally the size of a small mammal and have a body with various animal parts for example wings, antlers, a tail, or fangs.
 They are often depicted with legs of different lengths, which makes it easier for them to move on slopes.
 Draw or paint your own version of one of those mythical creatures in its alpine habitat and write a short text describing its main features.
-(100-200 words, 1-2 sides of A4).
-2. ۷. about in the snow.
+(100-200 words, 1-2 sides of A4). - 2.
+Research what equipment alpine communities have developed over the centuries to get about in the snow.
 Draw three types and write a short account of each.
+(100-200 words, 1-2 sides of A4). - 3.
+"Heidi" is a famous children's story by the Swiss author Johanna Spyri, published in 1881.
+Draw a picture from her story and describe what is happening.
 (100-200 words, 1-2 sides of A4).

-3. "Heidi" is a famous children's story by the Swiss author Johanna Spyri, published in 1881.
-5. Draw a picture from her story and describe what is happening.
-(100-200 words, 1-2 sides of A4).
-Vo • ars 10 and 11 (age 14-16) 1.
-From Hannibal crossing the Alps in 218 BC to the Gotthard Base Tunnel which opened in 2016, the Alps have always presented a challenge to travellers.
+Years 10 and 11 (age 14-16)

+- 1. From Hannibal crossing the Alps in 218 BC to the Gotthard Base Tunnel which opened in 2016, the Alps have always presented a challenge to travellers.
 Write a (fictional) account of someone making the crossing in the form of a diary entry, blogpost or magazine article.
-(200- 2 250 words).
-2. Tell the story of a mountain rescue involving a dog, using one or more real stories as inspiration.
-(200-250 words).
-3. "Schweizerdeutsch" (Swiss German) or "Schwiizerdütsch" is spoken in some alpine regions of Switzerland and the North of Italy.
+(200-250 words). - 2.
+Tell the story of a mountain rescue involving a dog, using one or more real stories as inspiration.
+(200-250 words). - 3.
+"Schweizerdeutsch" (Swiss German) or "Schwiizerdütsch" is spoken in some alpine regions of Switzerland and the North of Italy.
 Find a short audio or video example and try and repeat it.
 Record yourself on video with a brief introduction and submit the recording together with a link to the original example. (max.
+4 minutes).

-4 minutes). ars 12 and 13 (age 16-18) 1.
-"Alpentourismus vs. Naturschutz".
+Years 12 and 13 (age 16-18)

+- 1. "Alpentourismus vs. Naturschutz".
 Plan a conference for 16-18 year olds including the advertisement and programme with keynote lectures and topics for roundtable discussion.
+(300-400 words). - 2.
+Create an informative leaflet about "Gletscherschmelze".
+(300-400 words). - 3.
+Write an essay or video yourself giving a lecture on the following topic: "Was wissen wir über Ötzi?"
 (300-400 words).

-2. Create an informative leaflet about "Gletscherschmelze".
-(300-400 words).
-3. Write an essay or video yourself giving a lecture on the following topic: "Was wissen wir über 0- Ötzi?"
-(300-400 words). ben Competition for Groups or Classes (4+ participants) 1.
-Create a website for tourists about a fictional village in the Austrian or German Alps.
+Open Competition for Groups or Classes (4+ participants)

+- 1. Create a website for tourists about a fictional village in the Austrian or German Alps. - 2.
 Find out about "Almauftrieb" and "Almabtrieb".
-Write and illustrate a children's book about 2.
-2 two dairy cows that spend their summer in the mountains.
-(4-6 sides of A4) 3.
-Create an online exhibition about what life in the Alps was like for people in the past. scover German - Taster Competition (1-3 participants with no prior experience of studying German): 1.
-Years 7 to 9 (ages 11-14): Draw or paint a picture of a village in the Alps and label 10 things in it.
-(1 side of A4).
+Write and illustrate a children's book about two dairy cows that spend their summer in the mountains.
+(4-6 sides of A4) - 3.
+Create an online exhibition about what life in the Alps was like for people in the past.

+Discover German - Taster Competition (1-3 participants with no prior experience of studying German):

+1. Years 5 and 6 (ages 9-11): Find out what the following German words mean and draw a picture including all these items, each with a label: